How we roll

 - 9am-1pm : talks/workshops/activities 55 minute sessions at 9am, 10am, 11am and 12am

 - 2pm-5pm : talks/workshops/activities at 2pm, 3pm and 4pm

 - 4pm-6pm : pop up market under the trees

 - 5.30pm : community drumming and dancing in the circle of dreams

 - 7pm-8pm : dinner time

 - 7pm-11ish : live stage and dance zone available for performances, jams, dj sets, fire dancing

 - Therafter: fireside acoustic sessions, storytelling, forest sounds, blissful silence

 New year means different things to everyone and there are many preferences for how it should be spent.
 So there are choices.

 Drumming and dancing in the early evening, perhaps a communal meal.
-The Dance Zone will be rocking from 10pm-3am, and the Live Music stage is open for any acoustic entertainers or jams.
+The Dance Zone will be rocking from 10pm-till dawn, and the Live Music stage is open for any acoustic entertainers or jams.
 Quieter options can be arranged further afield and there are many cosy bonfires for those who prefer meaningful conversations or cosy singalongs.